 What is the amount of academic rigor offered?

-Oak Hill Academy is a college prep boarding school with well over 90% college acceptance rate historically.
+Oak Hill Academy is a college prep boarding school with a 95% college acceptance rate historically.
 It is important that colleges know that our curriculum prepares students for success.
 Some of our students are going on to very competitive colleges and universities, but we do not portray ourselves as an “Ivy League Prep School.”
 Our students are coming to Oak Hill Academy to grow academically.
 This usually involves changing the way they view themselves.
 We are very good at meeting students where they are and moving them forward – by tasting success, developing relationships with their teachers that is supportive but with high expectations, and by gaining experience following a good routine.
 We recognize different learning styles and work with a variety of learning challenges in a very intentional way.
 It is important to know that Oak Hill Academy is not a “sink or swim” environment, and that we do as much coaching as teaching in our classrooms and dorms.
 As students grow and want more for themselves, we are able to meet them with challenging AP and Dual-Credit College classes.

 What is the right size?